Eomm/blog-posts/posts/bonus-mongodb.md

 ## TODO List application

 We will create a simple TODO list application using Fastify and MongoDB.
-It will be a simple CRUD application within 3 routes:
+It will be a simple CRUD application within 4 routes:

 - **GET /todos**: returns all the todos
 - **POST /todos**: creates a new todo
 - **PUT /todos/:id**: updates the todo with the given id
+- **DELETE /todos/:id**: deletes the todo with the given id

 Our basic object model will be: